emacs-mirror/emacs/mps/manual/source/guide/lang.rst

 rehashed from time to time, and during the rehashing process there are two copies of the symbol table in existence.
-Because the MPS is :term:`asynchronous <asynchronous garbage collector>`, it might be scanning, moving, or collecting at any point in time, and if it is doing so during the rehashing of the symbol table it had better scan both the old and new copies of the table.
+Because the MPS is :term:`asynchronous <asynchronous garbage collector>`, it might be scanning, moving, or collecting, at any point in time, and if it is doing so during the rehashing of the symbol table it had better scan both the old and new copies of the table.
 This is most conveniently done by registering a new root to refer to the new copy, and then after the rehash has completed, de-registering the old root by calling :c:func:`mps_root_destroy`.

-It would be possible to write a root scanning functions of type :c:type:`mps_reg_scan_t`, as described above, to fix the references in the global symbol table, but the case of a table of references is sufficiently common that the MPS provides a convenience function, :c:func:`mps_root_create_table`, for registering it::
+It would be possible to write a root scanning function of type :c:type:`mps_reg_scan_t`, as described above, to fix the references in the global symbol table, but the case of a table of references is sufficiently common that the MPS provides a convenience function, :c:func:`mps_root_create_table`, for registering it::

     static mps_root_t symtab_root;

+    /* ... */

     res = mps_root_create_table(&symtab_root, arena, mps_rank_exact(), 0,
                                 (mps_addr_t *)symtab, symtab_size);
     if (res != MPS_RES_OK) error("Couldn't register new symtab root");

+.. _guide-lang-roots-rehash:

 The root must be re-registered whenever the global symbol table changes size::